Law professor shot unarmed trespasser on his farm in the back of the head, jury told

 Neither Mr Coleman nor Mr Conlon had any weapon and the jury would hear from witnesses two shots were fired into the air and the third connected with Mr Conlon.

 Gardaí were called and Mr Phelan was arrested at the scene at 1.45pm and interviewed at Tallaght Garda station in the presence of his solicitor.
-He told gardaí he had been subject to previous incidents on his lands, there had been trespassers and he had put up fences which were broken down.
-He said, on February 22nd 2022, he was working with the farmhands and went down with one when he heard the dog barking, called out but there was no reply.
+He told gardaí about previous incidents on his lands, there had been trespassers and he had put up fences which were broken down.

-He told gardaí he saw a dog partially obscured in a bush, it was going towards sheep and he shot it.
-He said three men then “exploded” from the bushes, shouting and roaring and talking about getting him.
+He told gardaí he saw a dog partially obscured in a bush going towards his sheep and he shot it.
+He said three men then “exploded” from the bushes, shouting and roaring and talking about getting him, he perceived those as threats and was shaking as he clambered up the bank and got one of the farm workers to call the gardaí.

-He had told gardaí he believed, if he had not reacted immediately, “he would have got me” and was “terrified”, “stressed” and “scared shitless”.
+He told gardaí he believed, if he had not reacted immediately, “he would have got me” and was “terrified”, “stressed” and “scared shitless”.
 He told gardaí he was not angry and had not lost his temper.

 Mary Carolan